Imaging Informatics Graduate Certificate Program

-Michener’s Imaging Informatics Graduate Certificate program takes approximately 46 weeks of e-learning and incorporates four online theoretical courses and a four week full-time practicum.
-You can study on your own time, in the comfort of your home or office, and complete the program in only twelve months.
+Michener’s Imaging Informatics Graduate Certificate program incorporates four online theoretical courses and a four week full-time practicum.
+You can study on your own time, in the comfort of your home or office, and complete the online portion in only twelve months.

 - Imaging technologist (RTR, RTNM, RTT, RDMS/CARDUP) OR

 - Medical professional designation (RN or other health care professional) OR

 - Information Technology/ IT Management, Network Analyst degree/diploma

 Please note: Applicants who do not meet the above criteria but who have current work experience in an appropriate and related field (e.g. Administrative Professionals from the hospital environment or Industry Field Service Engineers) will be assessed on an individual basis.
 Submission of two letters of support will be required; one from a direct supervisor and one from your human resources department.

 For internationally trained applicants please click here for credentials assessment and English Language Requirements.